'Tis the season!

 Even International Trade and Industry Minister Datuk Seri Rafidah Aziz has caught the Sudoku bug.
 For a good reason as all mind games have: to keep the brain fit and active.
 Like the body, the brain needs stimulus to keep it running and in tip top shape.

-senile dementia, like Alzheimer's disease, at bay.
+That is why mind games are able to keep forms of senile dementia, like Alzheimer's disease, at bay.
 Senior citizens should be encouraged to learn to participate in these mind game activities.
 It doesn't have to be puzzles or memory tests, even games like mahjong and card games are just as effective.

 Some might think that card games are nothing more than outlets for gambling, but it is as challenging if not more than your daily sudoku puzzle.
 Be it playing card games like poker, bridge, gin rummy, to trading card games like Magic: The Gathering or VS Systems, each game is different from the next.
 The unpredictability adds to the depth of the game.
 Not only that, there is the social benefit in which you can interact with your opponents, a human factor.